nazbez/nazbez/README.md

 ## Hi there 👋

-My name is **Nazar** and I am software engineer from Kharkiv, Ukraine.
+My name is **Nazar** and I am a software engineer from Kharkiv, Ukraine.

 ### Socials